DS587/NekoBox/README.md

 Forked from a previous commit without Redis and CDN configuration.

+Thanks for the [original gopher](https://github.com/wuhan005), NekoBox is an amazing project!

 # Pre
 You should install the follwing dependencies:
 - Go